 Future and ongoing work

-We are focusing on the formation and growth of supermassive black holes (grad student Michael Tremmel), the reionization of the Universe by small dwarf galaxies (grad student Lauren Anderson), the effects of non standard Dark Matter on the observable properties of galaxies (2015 graduate Alexander Fry) and the formation of giant planets (grad student Isaac Backus) and circumbinary planets (grad student David Fleming).
+We are focusing on the formation and growth of supermassive black holes (2017 graduate Michael Tremmel), the reionization of the Universe by small dwarf galaxies (2016 graduate Lauren Anderson), the effects of non standard Dark Matter on the observable properties of galaxies (2015 graduate Alexander Fry) and the formation of giant planets (grad student Isaac Backus) and circumbinary planets (grad student David Fleming).

 A fly by around the Dark Matter halo of a Milky Way like galaxy.